Lalasa1234/PatientSurvivalDetection/README.md

 **Deployment**
 - In medical context, practitioners typical upload patient results.
 Hence, this application has the option to upload patient information (.csv).

-  TestData_Patients is available in the Dataset folder
+  Note: TestData_Patients is available in the Dataset folder
 - Link: https://patientsurvivaldetection-gjfgzmmltdkgycabkjnrcz.streamlit.app/